 Truth: A successful Beta Test can generate tons of valuable information which is otherwise difficult to procure in a lab environment.

-No matter how many tests you perform, how many bugs you kill, your software is useless if your users do not like it.
+In Software Engineering, no matter how many tests you perform, how many bugs you kill, your software is useless if your end-users do not like it.
 Beta testing (second Greek alphabet)helps provide authentic feedback of your software from real users.

-Alpha testing (first letter in Greek alphabet) helps simulate realtime user environment before the software is sent for Beta Testing and helps shape a stable software candidate eligible for Beta Tests.
+Alpha testing (first letter in the Greek alphabet) helps simulate real-time user environment before the software is sent for Beta Testing and helps shape a stable software candidate eligible for Beta Tests.

 Alpha and Beta Testing are indispensable in your testing lifecycle.